resistance-protocol/litepaper/README.md

 Below a simulation of RFV considering PF and PC.
 The economical model assumes an initial PF of 0.10 DAI.
 PC has a monetary premium of 500% at all times, that is an initial PC of 0.50 DAI.
 The economical model assumes an initial capital inflow of 10M after launch at the initial PC.
-The step function of the model simulates 100k capital inflow per time unit.
-The model simulates 1000 of these iterations resulting in 100M capital inflow simulated.
+The step function of the economical model simulates 100k capital inflow per time unit.
+The economical model simulates 1000 of these iterations resulting in a total of 100M capital inflow simulated.
+The dashed yellow line along the x-axis represents the point of break even of the initial 10M capital invested after launch.
+That is, everyone having invested at launch is guaranteed to not at least receive RFV for their initial position after roughly 4M capital inflow from after launch.
+The solid yellow line between PF and PC shows the achieved RFV multiple for the first 10M invested after launch.
+The economical model predicts a 5x on RFV at PF for the first 10M invested after launch, once 100M in total have been flowing into the system.
+Note that at this point the achieved multiple would be around 25 at PC.
+The economical model assumes a PF growth rate of initially 20%.
+The initial growth rate reduces by 5% after each PF increase until a final growth rate of 1% is reached.
+Note that 10% of all capital inflow is deducted as [protocol revenue streams](#protocol-revenue-streams) for the DAO treasury and the innovation fund.

 ![Price Floor / Price Ceiling](./img/price_floor_price_ceiling.png)